kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_generic.md

 ## Synopsis

 Report a generic attestation to an artifact or a trail in a Kosli flow.
-The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).
+The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).

 ```shell
 kosli attest generic [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]